Glossary of technical writing terms

 knowledge management (KM)

-A superset of technical communication.
+Knowledge management is a superset of technical communication.
 Knowledge management is "doing what is needed to get the most out of the collective knowledge resources in a company".
-See the BCS article 'Working smarter not harder' (www.bcs.org/server.php?show=ConWebDoc.14285).
+Refer to the BCS article 'Working smarter not harder' (www.bcs.org/content/ConWebDoc/14285).

 L top of page